SimonWaldherr/micromarkdown.js/README.md

 ##demo

 Test this code on the associated github page [simonwaldherr.github.io/micromarkdown.js/](http://simonwaldherr.github.io/micromarkdown.js/).
+There is also a [Testpage](http://simonwaldherr.github.io/micromarkdown.js/test.html) and a [diff between the php and the js version](http://simonwaldherr.github.io/micromarkdown.js/diff.html).

 ##contact